 Do an audit of your content.
 Does it match the key words/phrases you’ve chosen for each page?
 Did you spend so much time trying to target search engines that you forgot about your visitors?
 The rule of thumb for content optimization is this: If you’re forcing your keywords to fit the content, either change the content, or change the keywords.

 No matter how many visitors you get, it won’t do any good if they don’t convert and follow through with what you want them to do.
 Your description may get them there, but the content does the work.
 It’s imperative, for the purposes of growing your business, that your content is visitor-friendly.
 Yes, use your keywords or phrases in the content, but always – always – use them as they fall naturally.

-Over 200 factors go into determining where your site falls in the search engines.
+Over 200 factors go into determining where your site rises or falls in the search engines.
 On-page (or on-site) include:

 - Information in the title